 Fundoscopic findings depend on how deeply the drusen is located in the optic disc.
 Superficial deposits exhibit characteristic autofluorescence making the diagnosis in such cases obvious.
 Deeper deposits have less-specific appearances with swelling of the optic disc that mimics papilledema (pseudopapilloedema) 1,4,9.

 Optic disc drusen are small collections of hyaline material located within the head of the optic nerve (CN II) at variable depths 1-3.
 The earliest signs of drusen formation histologically are small globular or plaque-like deposits in Bruch membrane of hyaline material, present in the majority of individuals, and perhaps congenital in nature 3.

-Over time in some individuals, multiple micro-drusen (<25 micrometres) coalesce 2,3.
+Over time in some individuals, multiple micro-drusen (<25 micrometers) coalesce 2,3.
 These larger deposits increase in prevalence with age and are associated with age-related maculopathy 2.
-As they mineralise, it is these drusen that are visible radiographically.
+As they mineralize, it is these drusen that are visible radiographically.

 Optic disc drusen vary in size from less than 1 mm to up to 4 mm in diameter and 3 mm in thickness 1.

 Ocular ultrasound demonstrates an echogenic focus within or on the surface of the optic nerve head.
 Posterior acoustic shadowing may be present with larger lesions 1.

 Although drusen can be identified in childhood, they are small and non-mineralized.
 As such, drusen are rarely identified in the pediatric patient, although a region of slightly increased density and swelling may be evident on thin-section scans 3.